nicksstapleton/blog/_posts/2023-09-07-logos-discounts.md

 ## Conclusion

 Using these tips will help you save money on your Logos purchases.
-Ultimately, Logos is an investment in your ministry, personal development, Bible study, and growth.
-And with [all its features](https://www.nickstapleton.me/Why-You-Should-Buy-Logos/), it makes every resource in your library better.
+Ultimately, Logos is a worthy investment in your ministry, personal development, Bible study, and growth.
+And with [all its features](https://www.nickstapleton.me/Why-You-Should-Buy-Logos/), it makes every resource in your library better and will save you a significant amount of time and money in the long run.

+Subscribe to my newsletter below and I will keep you posted on the latest Logos sales, free books, discounted resources, and share a training tip to help you get the most out of Logos.

 <script async data-uid="e75da6f296" src="https://nickstapleton.ck.page/e75da6f296/index.js"></script>